 This competition is aimed at writers who want to see their short scripts made into films by us and have no illusions about selling a product.
 We don't buy or sell anything.

 PLEASE only submit screenplays, not finished films!
 Write films that can really be made without budgets!
+Most prior submissions failed these criteria.

 Apart from commercial music videos and advertising, there is no real commercial market for shorts.
 These two genres are excluded from our contest, anyhow.
 This is good, because you can try out new things as the audience of fiction shorts loves to visit film festivals.